 $build[$id]['links'] = array( '#lazy_builder' => [ 'comment.lazy_builders:renderLinks', [ $entity->id(), $view_mode, $entity->language()->getId(), !empty($entity->in_preview), ] ], '#create_placeholder' => TRUE, );

-Drupal generates placeholders for dynamic content, and only at the very last moment it is replaced with actual content.
-This allows Internal Dynamic Page Cache module to render the cache fragments except the parts of the page that are too dynamic for caching.
+Drupal generates placeholders for dynamic content, and only at the very last moment, it is replaced with actual content.
+This allows Internal Dynamic Page Cache module to render the cache fragments except for the parts of the page that are too dynamic for caching.

 But we have one problem - Drupal shows a whole page at once, i. e. a user waits for all the parts of the page to be loaded.
 For solving this problem BigPipe has been developed.
 It’s an experimental module, which you can see in version 8.1 of Drupal.

 As you saw in the video, the magic BigPipe does is the speed increase through the loading of the cached parts of the page first and displaying them as soon as they are ready.
 The last to load are the dynamic parts of the page.

 A cache is the important part of website optimization.
 If you want your users to get pages as quickly as possible, then enable the cache.
 In Drupal 8 caching has been considerably improved.
 If you want your site to work more quickly and you know how do it, then join the development of the BigPipe module, write your issue on drupal.org about the cache, become an active member of the community.
 Together we are stronger and could contribute more significantly.